Israeli new shekel: New shekel (1985–present)

 Since the economic crisis of the 1980s and the subsequent introduction of the new shekel in 1985, the Bank of Israel and the government of Israel have maintained much more careful and conservative fiscal and monetary policies, and have gradually introduced various market-based economic reforms.
 In addition, the signing of free trade agreements helped the Israeli economy become more competitive, while heavy investment in its industrial and scientific base allowed the country to take advantage of opportunities associated with the rise of the global knowledge economy, thus greatly increasing exports and opening new markets for its products and services.
 As a result of these factors, inflation has been relatively low and the country now maintains a positive balance of payments, with a current account surplus equivalent to about 3% of its GDP in 2010.
-Consequently, its currency has strengthened though less so than an exceptional rise in the Euro and Swiss Franc, rising approximately 20% in value relative to the US dollar from 2001 to 2011, contrasting to weakening in prior decades.
+Consequently, its currency has strengthened though less so than an exceptional rise in the euro and Swiss franc, rising approximately 20% in value relative to the US dollar from 2001 to 2011, contrasting to weakening in prior decades.

 Since 1 January 2003, the new shekel has been a freely convertible currency.
 Since 7 May 2006, new shekel derivative trading has also been available on the Chicago Mercantile Exchange.
 This makes the new shekel one of only twenty or so world currencies for which there are widely available currency futures contracts in the foreign exchange market.
 It is also a currency that can be exchanged by consumers in many parts of the world.
 On 26 May 2008, CLS Bank International announced that it would settle payment instructions in new shekels, making the currency fully convertible.
+The shekel in modern times is often highly volatile, caused by Israel's policies, with many countries since 2023 refusing to economically cooperate with Israel.